chorusmobility/driver-behavior-android-ethereum-app/README.md

-# Chorus Technology Android Zipper Merge Demo
+# Chorus.Technology Android Mobile Demo
-Android app that showing blockchain integration with smartcontract and business logic allowing make P2P micro payments and providing driver behavior analytics for the future investigation.
+Android app that showing blockchain smart contract integration and business logic allowing make P2P micro payments and providing driver behavior analytics for the future investigation.

+Communication with blockchain and IPFS on Android implemented with using INFURA and Web3j.